apigee/apigee-smartdocs-maven-plugin/samples/Drupal8/README.md

 ![](./media/screenshot2.png)

-For example, The default Categories field on API Doc is associated with the “API Category” Vocabulary and has Data Append, Identity, Mobile, Payments , etc as acceptable term values.
+For example, the default Categories field on API Doc is associated with the "API Category" Vocabulary and has Data Append, Identity, Mobile, Payments , etc as acceptable term values.

 Here is a  sample metadata file (apicatalog-config.json) :